jwds1978/jwds1978.github.io/the-suck.md

   stronger that these feelings will actually become.
 </p>
 <p>
-  Even though 'the suck' sucks, the prolonging of it makes it even suckier; and, for longer.&nbsp; If one doesn't square-up and face their discontent, they'll just prolong the agony.
+  Even though &quot;the suck&quot; sucks, the prolonging of it makes it even suckier; and, for longer.&nbsp; If one doesn't square-up and face their discontent, they'll just prolong the agony.
 </p>
 <p>
   Why does one do it?&nbsp; Habit.